xiaoxianyu-office/mm/Skills/Targeters/RingAroundOrigin.md

 ## Description
-Targets locations in a specified ring around the origin
+Targets locations in a specified ring around the origin.

+Rotations are in radians, such as 90 degrees of axis rotation being `1.57`.

 ## Attributes
 | Attribute | Aliases   | Description                                                          | Default |